Agathon Carl Theodor Fabergé

-Agathon Carl Theodor Fabergé, born as Agathon Herman Friedrich Fabergé (7 February 1876 – St Petersburg 20 October 1951, Helsinki) was a Russian goldsmith and philatelist.
-He was the son of Peter Carl Fabergé (House of Fabergé) and Augusta Julia Jacobs.
-He is not to be confused with his uncle and co-founder of the Fabergé jewelry firm, Agathon Fabergé.
+Agathon Karlovich Fabergé (Agathon Carl Theodor Fabergé; Агафон Карлович Фаберже; – 20 October 1951) was a Russian goldsmith and philatelist.
+He was the second son of Peter Carl Fabergé.
+In 1927, he fled the Soviet Union and settled in Finland, where he obtained a Nansen passport and resided until his death.

 Early life

-After moving from Germany to Russia, Agathon Carl Theodor Fabergé or Agathon Karlovich was educated at the German Petrischule in St. Petersburg and in the commercial department of the Wiedemann gymnasium.
-In May 1895, joined his father's firm "Faberge".
-In the 1900s–1910s, together with his father and his brother, Evgeny Karlovich, he managed the firm's business.
+Agathon Karlovich was born in 1876; he was educated at the Petrischule in St. Petersburg and at the Commercial Department of Dr. Wiedemann's gymnasium.
+On 20 October 1894 (O.S.), he joined his father's firm, the House of Fabergé, at the same time as Eugene (Evgeny).
+In the 1900s to 1910s, together with his father and his brother, Eugene, he managed the firm's business.
 After 1898, he became an expert on the Diamond Room in the Winter Palace.

 Philately

 Fabergé formed a leading collection of Russian Zemstvo stamps.

-After the success at the World Exhibition in Paris in 1900, the Faberge Company became a supplier of many monarchs.
-Agafon himself, who spoke five languages, was a company representative at the royal houses of England, Sweden, Norway, and Siam.
-In 1897, Agafon married the daughter of a wealthy Riga merchant, Lydia Treyberg.
-After the birth of his fourth son in 1907, his father presented Agafon a country estate (known as Dacha Fabergé) that included a two-store wooden main house, in Levashovo, not far St. Petersburg.
-Already the father of four children, Agathon decided to expand the dacha and commissioned the architect Johannes Leopold Hulnbeck to rebuild it.
+After the success at the World Exhibition in Paris in 1900, the Faberge Company became a supplier to numerous monarchs.
+Agafon Fabergé spoke five languages and was a company representative at the royal houses of England, Sweden, Norway, and Siam.
+In 1897, Fabergé married Lydia Treyberg, daughter of a wealthy Riga merchant.
+Following the birth of the couple's fourth son in 1907, his father presented Agafon a country estate (known as Dacha Fabergé) that included a two-store wooden main house, in Levashovo, near St. Petersburg.
+Agathon commissioned the architect Johannes Leopold Hulnbeck to rebuild it.
 Galnbeck built an impressive Art Nouveau stone mansion on the site of the old house.
-Contemporaries called the estate “Small Hermitage”, because it was decorated with antique furniture, antique carpets and tapestries, porcelain and bronze, prints, icons, miniatures and sculptures.
-There were also two very unique collections — precious stones and stamps.
+Contemporaries called the estate the “Small Hermitage”, due to its decoration with antique furniture, carpets and tapestries, porcelain and bronze, prints, icons, miniatures and sculptures.
+There were two unique collections — precious stones and stamps.

-Russian-German stamp collector from St. Petersburg, Breytfuss Friedrich (1850–1911), involved him in collecting stamps.
-The instructions of the experienced collector Breytfuss played an important role in forming his interest to stamps.
+Breytfuss Friedrich (1850–1911), a Russian-German stamp collector from St. Petersburg, stimulated Fabergé's interest in collecting stamps.

 In 1916, Faberge retired from his father’s company and opened up an antique shop.
-After the February 1917 conspiracy against the tsar, the antique trade was very busy.
+After the February Revolution of 1917 against the tsar, the antique trade was very busy.
 Wealthy people leaving Russia sold rarities.
 There was no shortage of the buyers — the nouveau riche millionaires.
 The October Bolshevik coup made Faberge close the shop.
 There began lootings and robberies.